The Next Adventure

 Hamfrd grins, enjoying himself.

 His Stone, meant to smash Hamfrd’s Blades at last, has instead been covered by the big man’s Parchment.

 “It’s okay, Mathos,” rumbles Hamfrd.
 “You can have the bed.
 I’ll take the floor.”

 “We already have,” Jake mutters.

 Knock knock knock.
-Several short raps sound on the door to their room.
-“Can you keep it down?” a weary voice calls from the hallway.
+Several short raps sound on the wall to their room.
+“Can you keep it down?” a weary voice calls from the other side.

 “Mind your own business,” the mage yells back.
 Then to Hamfrd, he says, “Last one.
 No more messing around.
 Winner gets the bed.
 And that’s that.”

 “Alright,” the mage agrees.
 “Jake, you say it.”

 “Ready,” says the swordarm.
 “Set.
 Throw.”

 An hour later, amidst the rumbling snores of Hamfrd on the bed, and the quieter, uneven snoring of Jake on the floor beside him, Mathos lies awake, eyes open and looking up through the darkness to the ceiling above.
 Calculating.
 Working probabilities in his head.
 Trying to discern where things went so wrong.
 At least he now has a lot of new data, he thinks, to go along with this hard, uncomfortable wood floor underneath him and the sore back he’ll surely have in the morning.